msyksphinz-self/riscv-isadoc/source/rvm.rst

   | mul        rd,rs1,rs2

 :Description:
-  | performs an XLEN-bit $\times$ XLEN-bit multiplication of signed rs1 by signed rs2 and places the lower XLEN bits in the destination register.
+  | performs an XLEN-bit :math:`\times` XLEN-bit multiplication of signed rs1 by signed rs2 and places the lower XLEN bits in the destination register.

 :Implementation:
   | x[rd] = x[rs1] × x[rs2]